thunder-project/thunder/README.md

 	2 1 2 ...
 	2 2 2 ...

-Subsets of pixels (e.g. different planes) can be stored in separate text files within the same directory, or all in one file.
-Numeric precision
+Subsets of voxels (e.g. different imaging planes) can be stored in separate text files within the same directory, or all in one file.

-Many functions also use a common format for covariates: a text file of 0s and 1s, where the rows are variables, and the columns are time points.
+Many functions make use of covariates, and there is a common input format: a text file of 0s and 1s, where the rows are variables, and the columns are time points.
 For example, if eight orientations were presented in random order for the example above, the file would be:

 	1 0 0 0 0 0 0 0
 	0 0 1 0 0 0 0 0